21-22 Hunter Health and Safety Plan

 - Students are expected to take home assigned devices and personal items daily (backpacks, coats, lunch boxes, etc) so that cubbies, shelves and desks can be sanitized.

-- The cafeteria will be open for breakfast only starting at 8:45.
+- The cafeteria will be open for breakfast starting at 8:45.

 - Cafeteria doors will be propped open to limit touching of surfaces.